Let's talk about pumpkins

 With a quirky appearance, these pumpkins make for an unusual autumnal display.
 They also work well as creepy Halloween props.

-For best results, it’s recommended to sow pumpkin seeds in a greenhouse or indoors on a windowsill and plant out into the garden once the risk of frost has passed.
+For best results, it’s recommended to sow pumpkin seeds indoors and plant out into the garden once the risk of frost has passed.
 Typically, early June is the ideal time to transfer your pumpkins.
 Make sure you choose a spot that receives plenty of sunlight.

 Leave pumpkins on the plant for as long as possible to mature and ripen.
 When the stem cracks and the skin is tough, the fruit is ready to be picked.
 This is often anywhere from 75-115 days after sowing.
 Monitor the patch well as some pumpkins may be ready to pick before others.
 Use a sharp knife to cut the pumpkin from the vine, leaving roughly 2 inches of stem.